sebastiantoh/tp/docs/UserGuide.md

 * `STATUS` can be either `pending` or `completed`.

 **Examples**:
-* `reminder edit 1 c/2` edits the 1st reminder to be associated with the second contact in the displayed contact list.
-* `reminder edit 3 m/Call to follow up d/2020-11-28 13:00` edits the message and scheduled date of the 3rd reminder to be "Call to follow up" and "28th November 2020, 1PM" respectively.
+Let's say that you have just completed a reminder.
+Here's how you can mark a reminder as complete in StonksBook:

+1. Type `reminder list` in the **Command Box** and press <kbd>Enter</kbd>.
+    - This is to display all reminders in the **Reminder List**, which is necessary to identify the index of the reminder that is to be edited.
+This step can be skipped if you already know the index.
+Let us assume that the reminder is at the third index.

+2. Type `reminder edit 3 st/completed` in the **Command Box**, and press <kbd>Enter</kbd> to execute it.

+3. The **Result Box** will display a message noting that the command was successful, and the reminder is updated in the the **Reminder List**.

 ### Archive

 StonksBook allows you to archive contacts who are no longer active so that you can focus on contacts who can bring you the Stonks.